 Bonjour!
 Welcome to French Metro Antiques, direct importers of fine French antique furniture and accessories.
 We invite you to share our passion for aesthetics, language, history and the French culture.

 Located on Dickson Street in downtown Fayetteville, Arkansas, French Metro Antiques is a mecca for those who have an appreciation for beauty, quality, and authenticity.
-We travel to France three times a year to personally select each accessory and piece of furniture that arrives at our door.
+We travel to France two times a year to personally select each accessory and piece of furniture that arrives at our door.

 Mid-nineteenth century hand painted faux bois grandfather clock with brass repousse movement and pendulum.
 Hand painted face with city of origin Argentan.
 Includes two weights and key.
 In working order. ...

 A rare find, this nineteenth century French Louis Philippe period fireman's helmet was one of the very first models introduced in France.
 This black metal helmet features a bronze crest,...

 French industrial console table made from an iron machine base and thick oak top.
 49.5" L X 19.5" W X 36.75" H